 - Workflow rebuilt as a separate integrated service.

 - Workflow is a key part of SharePoint and as a separate service can allow you to utilize it for Apps build on premise not directly integrated with SharePoint

 These features make it easy to start working with SharePoint and even easier to develop against.

-A great innovation to come out of SharePoint is the ability to integrate applications that are not hosted within the SharePoint infrastructure.
+Sharepoint online comes with great innovations.
+It integrates applications hosted within the Sharepoint infrastructure.
 Meaning you can use Windows Azure or on-premise hardware to host an application and expose that application through SharePoint as a fully integrated solution.